cozy/cozy-client-js/docs/README.md

 `cozy.createDirectory(options)` is used to create a new directory.

+It returns a promise for the document of the directory created.

 - `options` is an object with the following fields:
   * `name`: specify the name of the directory
   * `folderId`: specify identifier of the file's folder. if empty, it is the root folder.